surabhigovil/Emerging-Technologies-in-ML-Fall-2021-Assignments/HW1/README.md

 ﻿# Implementing SimCLR using PyTorch and Tensorflow

 Experimentation to evaluate contrastive representation learning using SimCLR.
-This has been carried using PyTorc and Tensorflow.
+This has been carried using PyTorch and Tensorflow.

-Results from SimCLR PyTorch:
+Results from SimCLR PyTorch (Training Losses):

 ![image](https://user-images.githubusercontent.com/10840984/134786326-47d858da-cb55-4de4-8b54-cf100c196725.png)

-TSNE visualizations from SimCLR using Tensorflow:
+TSNE visualizations from SimCLR using Tensorflow (Representations with no nonlinear projections):
 ![image](https://user-images.githubusercontent.com/10840984/134786319-5c446d3c-f470-4b6e-87b3-da063b9ede0a.png)

 References: